EGPostema/DrawerDissect/README.md

 ## Running the Script

-Once the script has been updated with information from roboflow, you can start the script within the ```coloroptera``` directory:
+Once the script has been updated with information from roboflow, you can start the script within the ```DrawerDissect``` directory:

 ```sh
 python process_images.py